-STANDARD OF CONDUCT: QUALITY CARE
+STANDARD OF CONDUCT: QUALITY CARE AND ZERO HARM

-Harris Health is committed to providing its workforce members with a Just and Accountable Culture to reinforce Harris Health's commitment to provide quality care and services to the patients we serve.
+Harris Health is committed to being a high-reliability organization with quality and patient safety being a core value and where zero patient harm is the expectation by providing quality care and services to the patients we serve.
 To that end, Harris Health will continually monitor the delivery of care and related services to assure that appropriate standards of practice are met and to ensure that it employs appropriately licensed and credentialed healthcare providers to care for our patients.

-- " To take responsibility for the patients you treat and provide care and services that are based on current standards of practice and the most current knowledge. - " To only provide the care that you are licensed or credentialed to provide and that you have been trained to provide. - " To follow quality improvement protocols and participate in performance improvement and patient safety activities. - " To report any patient safety concerns, patient safety incidents, or errors to your immediate supervisor or in Harris Health's electronic incident reporting system (eIRS).
+- " To take responsibility for the patients you treat and provide care and services that are based on current standards of practice and the most current knowledge. - " To follow quality improvement protocols and participate in performance improvement and patient safety activities. - " To actively focus on patient safety and empower coworkers to focus on patient safety and quality of care, including an intense focus on proper patient identification and time-out. - " To only provide the care that you are licensed or credentialed to provide and that you have been trained to provide. - " To report any patient safety concerns, patient safety incidents or errors to your immediate supervisor or in Harris Health's electronic incident reporting system (eIRS).